Visiting Bran Castle (Dracula’s Castle): Ultimate Guide & Tips

 The Queen definitely had an attention to detail – one that can still be seen today in every corner of the castle, from the intricately carved wooden furniture to the exquisite tapestries adorning its walls.

 However, when the communist regime came to power, the castle was ignored and left to decay.
-Fortunately, it was recently brought back to its initial glory and is now one of the best places to visit in Romania.
+Fortunately, it was returned to the royal heirs in the 2000s, brought back to its initial royal glory, and is now perfectly preserved and one of Romania’s top attractions.

 Bran Castle: Schedule, Tickets & Entrance Fees

-The castle can be visited all year long, with a shorter schedule during the winter months:
+The castle can be visited all year long, with a shorter schedule during the winter months.
+Usually, visiting hours start at 9 AM (Mondays starting at 12:00), until 6PM to 7:30 PM (depending on the month).

-There are various tickets available, with discounts offered to students and seniors, but the main prices for visiting Bran Castle are:
+There are various tickets available, with discounts offered to students and seniors, with children under the age of 5 being allowed to visit for free, but the main prices for visiting Bran Castle are:

 I recommend booking all of these for a complete experience at Bran Castle.